Acadia National Park

 Author & Photographer

 Simply put - I am a “Mainer,” born and raised.
 My visits to Bar Harbor and Acadia National Park span over fifty years.
 Yet, I am still discovering new places that I've never seen or been to.
 It is like that around here.
 One of the greatest pleasures I've had since first creating this resource guide was when I heard from a man in his eighties who had lived in Northeast Harbor many years earlier.
 He wanted to thank me for the most wonderful half hour he had spent in many years.
 This is why I created this website.
 It was born of a deeply rooted love I have for the land, the sea, the mountains, and its people, and the personal desire I have to share its beauty with others.
+I refer to my images of the region as Acadia Magic.
 I truly hope that this is useful and you find some pleasure here.
 If you do, please let others know about it.